ashwinm-oo7/gpt/src/controllers/GPA_DEMO_Sections.md

 	 ```
 - If you see i have taken the alias of a.prodid prodid,b.bname prodid because a.prodid store the pid value of asab15 table like in which column we take the help in that we store the pid so its means that column id value so i have taken in last columnnameid,and in the bname column value which columnname which is in grid columnname exact so suppose which is proid is column in grid so we take the naming of bname column alias that same name and the pid column which a.prodid will be prodidid. system will get understood which column have pid column have it that why we do this format.
+- bsab40 its a main table of Grid in which we create in sabtopleft table and cntltype column which value is sumsabgrid that why this is Grid in that TableName column value will be something there so that value will be main table of Grid.

 ### 5.4 Auto Join and Display Logic
   For fields such as party, prodid, shade,pprodid,pdsnoid etc. that store PID: